fredemmott/HTCC/docs/settings.md

 'Hibernate' lets you completely disable OpenXR Hand Tracking until you re-enable it.
 To toggle hibernation on/off, hold one hand near the top of your field of view until you hear the beeps and the input stops.

+### HandTrackingHibernateGestureEnabled

+DWORD

+- 1 (default): The hibernate gesture is recognized
+- 0: the hibernate gesture will be ignored

+This setting requires HTCC v1.1 or above, which will also include an option in the settings app.

 ### HandTrackingHibernateCutoff

 STRING